cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 ```
 *https://github.com/kokkos/kokkos/blob/1a3ea28f6e97b4c9dd2c8ceed53ad58ed5f94dfe/core/src/Cuda/Kokkos_Cuda_KernelLaunch.hpp#L85-L89*

-It is just a function that calls `operator()` from the DriverType, e.g. the `ParallelFor` instance.
+It is just a function that calls `operator()` from the `DriverType``, e.g. the `ParallelFor` instance.
-If you'll recall, that is what constructs a `TeamPolicy` from the location in the CUDA grid and the shared memory pointer, and actually executes the functor.
+If you'll recall, `operator()` is what constructs a `Member` from the location in the CUDA grid and the shared memory pointer, and actually executes the functor.

-Some underlying programming ssytems natively handle scratch space: e.g., when you launch a CUDA kernel, you tell CUDA how much scratch space you want, and CUDA provides it.

-1. A Kokkos functor describes how much scratch space it needs
-    * this can be a runtime value
-2. The backend's implementation of `Kokkos::parallel_for`
-    1. Define a team handle that knows how to access the underlying programming system scratch space.
-    2. asks the functor how much scratch space it wants
-    3. Launch the parallel region, telling the programming system how much scratch the functor wanted.
-3. When the functor is executed, it will ask the member for scratch space to operate in.
-The member knows how to retrieve the programming system scratch space, and it does.

-## Kokkos::ScratchSpace Type

-This is a type that takes a pointer to a level 0 (and optionally level 1) scratch space allocation, and handles all the pointer arithmetic to align requested sizes appropriately.
+## So what have we learned?

+When the application developer uses `team_shmem_size` on the functor or `set_scratch_size` on the `TeamPolicy`, they are making a request for how much scratch size to use.
+Inside the backend, the `ParallelFor` object that represents the parallel region has access to the functor and the `TeamPolicy`, so it can tell the execution space instance how much scratch memory this parallel region will need.
+The instance will ensure that much is available.
+Then the `ParallelFor` object will create the Team member handles, each of which will include its own piece of the scratch space, and call the functor on those handles.